kaogi/kaogi.github.io/index.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/kaogi/kaogi.github.io/edit/main/index.md) https://waxoo.fr to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/kaogi/kaogi.github.io/edit/main/index.md) [Link] https://waxoo.fr to maintain and preview the content for your website in Markdown files.